The Open Launch Protocol

 Using OLP as a trigger

-To interpret OLP requests and return data to requesters, apps need to have this following method in their source file:
+To interpret OLP requests and return data to requesters, apps need to have the following method in their source file:

 async function greenflag() {